 I’ve always found it slightly amusing how much we love to use oil in Ayurveda.
 Oil “all nine gates,” I learned!
 And by golly, I think there’s something to this.

 Nasya is the practice of oiling the nostrils.
-To do this practice in all its wonder, lie down with your head tilted back and administer five drops on Nasya Oil in each nostril.
-Take three deep quick breaths in, and stay with your head tilted back for a couple of minutes.
+To do this practice in all its wonder, lie down with your head tilted back and administer five drops of Nasya Oil in each nostril.
+Take three deep, quick breaths in and stay with your head tilted back for a couple of minutes.

 The mini version, which I do every day in the winter, is to put two drops of nasya oil onto my pinky finger and gently insert the finger into the nostril on both sides, carefully massaging the inner walls of the nasal passage.
 Do this morning and night.

 Nasya is spectacular for relaxing vata agitation, calming the mind, boosting the immune system, supporting sound sleep, and grounding your energy when it becomes scattered.

 I’m not big on dousing myself with herbs from a fear-based place, but I will consciously use them according to what I need for the season, any current imbalances, and according to my stress levels.
 Working preventatively is always preferred.

 I’ve been feeling great this winter and I can attest this to taking Stress Ease, Immune Strong, and Chyavanprash.
 Of course, you must find what works for you and if you’re unsure, consult with an Ayurvedic practitioner you trust.

 The biggest impact that you have on your health is with the things you do consistently, every day.
 For better or worse.
 My favorite dinacharya, or self-care practice, this time of year is oil massage.
 This ancient Ayurvedic practice of abhyanga not only soothes frayed nerves, it’s great for nourishing the skin and the heart.